AlbertNg02/affine-gap-comparison/README.md

 # Design choices

-- To keep track of where the local alignment stops, I put in the score matrix to keep track of when to stop.
+- To keep track of where the local alignment stops, the program truncates the matrix at the highscore and pass it to the local_alignemnt function

 # Collaboration